SurjitSahoo/notes/cs/docker.md

 CMD ["--help"]
 ```

-NOTE: By default stages are not named, they can be refereed by their integer number stating with zero (0) for the first `FROM` instruction.
+> Note: By default stages are not named, they can be refereed by their integer number stating with zero (0) for the first `FROM` instruction.
 Stages can be named by adding `AS` to the `FROM` instruction.

 ### You can use previous stage as new stage and pick up from where you left off.